 This station is in collaboration with National University Cancer Institute, Singapore (NCIS) as well as Singapore Cancer Society (SCS).
-Our female volunteers will be teaching you on how to conduct a self breast examination, as well as providing education and information on the Pap smear, which is used to test for cervical cancer.
-If you wish, we can also help you to register for a free Pap smear test at SCS Multi-Service Centre located in Bishan†
+Our female volunteers will be teaching you on how to conduct a self breast examination, as well as providing education and information on the HPV test, which is used to test for cervical cancer for women 30 years old and above.
+If you wish, we can also help you to register for a free HPV test at SCS Multi-Service Centre located in Bishan†

 A mammogram is useful for detecting breast cancer.
-This year, we will be offering a pink coupon which allows you to get discounted rates of mammogram services at all healthcare organisations.
-In addition, we can help you register for a free mammogram at SCS Multi-Service Centre located in Bishan‡ or at Jurong Medical Centre (under Southwest Community Development Council)§
+This year, we will be offering a pink coupon which allows you to get discounted rates of mammogram services at all public healthcare organisations.
+In addition, for eligible participants, we can help you register for a free mammogram at SCS Multi-Service Centre located in Bishan‡

 † For women who are sexually active, and aged between 25 and 69 years old

 ‡ For women aged 50 years old and above, who possess the Community Health Assistance Scheme (CHAS) card and have not undergone a mammogram in the last 24 months

 If you fulfil the criteria, our volunteers will bring you through a series of 3 tests:

 Fall risk assessment